 The UK education system is respected around the world.
-With a degree from a British university, you are showing the world that you are a highly employable graduate and that you have achieved a high-quality education while also facing the challenges of living and studying in a new country and learning about the world.
+With a degree from a British university, you are showing the world that you are a highly employable graduate and that you have achieved a high-quality education while also facing the challenges of living and studying in a new country.

 Teaching in the UK involves a combination of group lectures and discussion, individual learning and practical work or fieldwork.
 Balancing these different styles will help you to become a well-rounded student who is capable of adapting to new environments and expectations.
 Employers see this as an excellent quality when they are looking for job candidates.